FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 `HVML` means HybridOS View Markup Language, which defines some extended HTML5 tags:

-* `hvapp`: define a HybridOS app.
+* `hvml`: define a HybridOS app.
 * `activity`: define an activity.

+* `html`: define an activity.
+* `view`: define a view client; generally, all `view` elements are direct children of the `body` element.
 * `template`: define a template which can be cloned and inserted in the view tree.
-* `view`: define a view client.

-A HybridOS app can only contain one app, and an app can contains multiple activities, while each activity can contain multiple views and templates.
+We use a HTML document to define an activity.
+However, different from HTML, we can define multiple view clients for one activity, and at the same time, only one view client can be kept active.
+The other view clients are virtual and invisible from the users.

 A template is a virtual element, which can be use to generate other real elements by substituting some properties and inserting them to the view elements tree.
 Note that HTML 5.2 has introduced `template` tag.

-A view client is a tree of document object.
-You can define multiple view clients for one activity.
-But at the same time, only one view client can be kept active.

 For example, to define a UI, which contains many general elements, we use the HVML tag `view`: